Professional Development from the Start

 We are committed to excellence, enduring influence, relevance and creativity.
 We want to make a positive difference through our ideas and actions.

 Students explore their strengths and plot their course to success.
 BUAD 100 helps every incoming student engage with every opportunity at the college that can support their future career, starting in their very first semester.
-They will learn about their unique talents and how to use them, business majors and their associated careers, plugging into Haslam’s student and professional organizations, and how to become an engaged leader in a diverse community.
+They will learn about their unique talents and how to use them, business majors and their associated careers, plugging into Haslam’s student and professional organizations, and how to become an engaged leader.

 Small Class Size